macformula/racecar/docs/docs/tutorials/busmaster/index.md

 !!! note

-    "Interpet" is disabled until a database is associated.
+    "Interpret" is disabled until a database is associated.

 ![Interpret Window](img/enable-interpret.png)